ironbar/aimo/docs/modeling/Iteration_02_MATH_dataset.md

 - RAG to select the best shots for the prompt
 - Prompt tuning to help the model use the correct output format
 - Need a notebook to do pairwise comparison of inference
+- Could I reduce the errors of the model?
+F.e. validating the answers
+- Is there room for improved response parsing?
+Analyze results.
+- Maybe I could use a model that given two possible answers chooses which one seems to be correct.
+  On a first step I would gather as much possible answers as possible and on a second step I will filter them out.
+- Implement better parsing for non boxed answers, by looking at how the model answers.
+Then revisit the different styles of prompting.

 ## TODO